What Are Pet-Proof Blinds?

-53% of Californians have at least one pet in their home, and our pets are our family members.
-Much like toddlers, they can also be destructive and our window coverings are no exception.
-Many a pet owner has thrown a cheap plastic mini-blind into the trash after furry friend bent and broke them to pieces in their desperation to be able to see outside.
+More than 50% of Californians have at least one pet in their home, and their pets are their family members.
+We love our pets, but they can also be destructive, and window coverings are no exception.
+Many a pet owner has thrown a cheap plastic mini-blind into the trash after a furry friend bent and broke them to pieces in their desperation to see outside.

-Mini-Blinds: The popular and easily afforable mini-blinds are pretty much a goner with pets.
-The slats are narrow and close together so pets will bend them open to get a good look, and vinyl and aluminum get bent and destroyed quickly and easily.
-It’s not uncommon for an animal to bend them so much they just shove their entire body through and get tangled in it.
-Not only does that destroy your window covering but it’s actually really dangerous for your pet as well who can be strangled by the cords.
+- Mini-Blinds: Although there aren’t any completely cat-proof blinds or dog-proof blinds, the popular and easily affordable mini-blinds are one of the worst choices for pet owners.
+The slats are narrow and close together, so pets will bend them open to get a good look, and vinyl and aluminum get bent and destroyed quickly and easily.
+It’s not uncommon for an animal to bend them so much that they just shove their entire body through and get tangled in it.
+Not only does that destroy your window covering, but it’s actually really dangerous for your pet as well, who can be injured by the cords.

-Faux wood and real wood blinds are much sturdier than vinyl or aluminium.
+- Faux wood and real wood blinds are much sturdier than vinyl or aluminum.
 Larger slats allow the blinds to be closed but tilted open for a larger viewing area for your pet, which may help prevent them from trying to wedge them open to get a good view.

-Vertical blinds can part easily, be cordless, and allow pets to easily slip through.
+- Vertical blinds can part easily, be cordless, and allow pets to slip through easily.
 They’re also not nearly as fun to chew on.
 They’re better on larger windows, though, or even covering sliding doors.

-The downside is dogs love slats in general, and often chew.
-Blinds can be perfect chew-toys for anxiety-ridden dogs, but according to pet experts this is often a behavior thing to address, which may mean crating or wearing him out before you leave the home.
+The downside is that dogs generally love slats and often chew on them.
+Blinds can be perfect chew toys for anxiety-ridden dogs, but according to pet experts, this is often a behavioral issue that can be fixed by wearing your dog out before you leave home.

-Also provide great NON-window toys for chewing, since even calm dogs need to gnaw on something.
-When all else fails, spraying safe but gross-tasting Bitter Apple/sour apply spray on blinds can encourage a dog to find something more palatable to gnaw on.
+Also, provide great non-window toys for chewing since even calm dogs need to gnaw on something.
+When all else fails, spraying safe but unappetizing bitter apple/sour-flavored spray on blinds can encourage a dog to find something more palatable to gnaw on.

 Pet-Friendly Shades & Shutters